chapmj/MisterShapeSwing/README.md

   * Review code, bugfix and refactor based on what I have learned.
   * Update to a more recent JRE.
   * Correct gradle build problems.
-  * Migrate to JavaFx (possibly a separate version).
+  * Migrate to JavaFX (possibly a separate version).